 I have since found a better high resolution version of the image at the top of this page and I think, although there are certain similarities between John Curtin and ATMOM, that ATMOM is too old at the time this photograph was taken to be John.
 Additionally, zoomed in on ATMOM in this better version of the image, it is clear that ATMOM is not wearing glasses, which I think John would have been.
 I have left the above information on John Curtin in this page as I still think it is most likely that John Curtin and George Julius would have known each other, particularly as I have read that George Julius had excellent connections with Cabinet.
 Another reason for leaving the above information is that it provides an interesting alternate view, in a war context, of the racing and betting industry and consequently the totalisator industry as well.

 The Drum Counter Wheel display assembly section shown at the top of this page starts behind the three wooden pillars shown in the image above, in the upper half and a little more than the left hand half of the image.
-Each beam rises behind the backs of three of the men working at the bench, the first being the man completely visible on the near side of the closest bench, the second on the far side of the same bench far left, the third to the right of the second man.
+Each pillar rises behind the back of one of three men respectively, who are working at the bench.
+The first man is completely visible and bent over on the near side of the bench, the second man is the first on the left hand side of the far side of the bench, the third man is to the right of the second.
 On the right hand pillar of the three, there are a couple of notices or drawings attached and there is also a long black tool looking like a heavy duty pincer dangling from it.
 This pillar and notices can be seen at the right hand end of the bench in the image at the top of this page which has a lot better view of the pincer like tool.
 The woodwork support structure above these beams can be made out in both photos as well.
 In the image above, near the top of the pillar with the pincer, the wooden support structure takes the shape of a right angled triangle with the pillar forming the vertical side and the plank joining the third pillar to the second pillar of three on the left, forming the horizontal side of the triangle.
 This triangle is clearly visible in the image at the top of this page to the right of the pillar with the pincer like tool.
 In this image at the top of the page a second horizontal plank parallel with and above the base of the triangle can be seen more clearly, which forms a smaller triangle.
 This parallel plank can also be made out in the image above although it is partly obscured by the bottom part of the drive belt between the two pulleys.

 The first thing that I saw that planted the seed that these two photographs show parts of the factory adjacent to each other, was in the image at the top of this page, where I noticed a TIM visible behind and on the right hand side of the pillar with the pincer like tool.
 To the right of the bottom of the pincer like tool two men are visible in the background.
 Below and in front of them, the shiny top surface of a TIM is visible, partly obscured by the pillar with its corner pointing upwards and facing the camera.
 The runner number arc can be seen on the TIM.
 I immediately thought this might be the TIM assembly section shown in the image above, that could be neighbouring the section shown at the top of this page.
 I then sought further evidence that these two photographs of two different sections of the factory were adjacent to each other.
 I have another photo of this very TIM assembly section shown above, that is not presented on this website as it is very similar.
 The main difference is that it is from a much more elevated perspective and angled a little to the right and with no staff working at the near table.
 The first confirmation that these assembly sections are adjacent came from this second photograph of the TIM assembly section, when I saw some Drum Counter Wheel displays on a bench to the left of the three pillars previously mentioned and shown in the image above.